Trehalose

 Nrf2-mediated antioxidant response

-Trehalose increases p62/SQSTM1 expression, leading to enhanced nuclear translocation of Nrf2 and induction of antioxidant response element (ARE) gene products including heme oxygenase-1 (HO-1) and NAD(P)H quinone dehydrogenase 1 (NQO1).
+Trehalose increases p62/SQSTM1 expression, leading to enhanced nuclear translocation of Nrf2 and induction of antioxidant response element (are) gene products including heme oxygenase-1 (HO-1) and NAD(P)H quinone dehydrogenase 1 (NQO1).
 This represents a fourth mechanism contributing to cellular protection beyond autophagy induction alone.

 Clinical trials